Student Health & Wellness

 Student Health Insurance Plan

-Health insurance is mandatory for all UCLA registered students and a condition of enrollment.
-The UC Student Health Insurance Plan (UC SHIP) is a health care program for UCLA students.
-The UC SHIP is a comprehensive major medical insurance plan, providing medical, prescription, counseling, vision and dental services.
+Health insurance is mandatory for all UCLA registered students.
+The UC Student Health Insurance Plan (UC SHIP) is a health care program for UCLA students that includes a comprehensive major medical insurance plan, providing medical, prescription, counseling, vision and dental services.
 Students with UC SHIP are expected to seek all non-emergency care at the Ashe Center and they can be referred as needed to other network providers.
 For a more information on UC SHIP, visit the Student Health Insurance Plan website.

 In the video to the right Julia Chan, Administrative Assistant at the Arthur Ashe Center review some of the frequently asked questions surrounding the UC SHIP insurance plan.
 All links mentioned in the video are available in various sections on this page.